 This turtle cake was traditionally served with jelly candy on top, it was always some kind of highlight.
 I served with rose petals because it's pretty, but also the traditional way - because of the jelly candy.
 We wouldn't want to miss it.
 So here you'll see two different kinds of decorations.
 You can decorate it however you like, but I recommend at least trying one with a jelly candy.

-The turtle cake is supposed to be very soft, so the first day the cake is not at its best.
+The turtle cake is supposed to be very soft, so the first day the cake is not at its best (by far).
 The cake is a little crispy and hard, but the second day - ooooh man!
 Soft, creamy, indulgent.
+Please enjoy!

 - Tiramisu Cake with White Chocolate Mousse